issacb2/gdc-docs/docs/Data/Bioinformatics_Pipelines/DNA_Seq_Variant_Calling_Pipeline.md

 ### Co-cleaning Workflow

 The alignment quality is further improved by the [Co-cleaning workflow](/Data_Dictionary/viewer/#?view=table-definition-view&id=alignment_cocleaning_workflow).
 Co-cleaning is performed as a separate pipeline as it uses multiple BAM files (i.e. the tumor BAM and normal tissue BAM) associated with the same patient.
 Both steps of this process are implemented using [GATK](https://software.broadinstitute.org/gatk/).

 #### Indel Local Realignment

+__Note: Indel Local Realignment was not performed on alignments that were made available through the GDC Portal in Data Release 13 and later (27 September, 2018)__

 Local realignment of insertions and deletions is performed using [IndelRealigner](https://software.broadinstitute.org/gatk/documentation/tooldocs/3.8-0/org_broadinstitute_gatk_tools_walkers_indels_IndelRealigner.php).
 This step locates regions that contain misalignments across BAM files, which can often be caused by insertion-deletion (indel) mutations with respect to the reference genome.
 Misalignment of indel mutations, which can often be erroneously scored as substitutions, reduces the accuracy of downstream variant calling steps.

 #### Base Quality Score Recalibration

-A base quality score recalibration (BQSR) step is then performed using  [BaseRecalibrator](https://software.broadinstitute.org/gatk/documentation/tooldocs/3.8-0/org_broadinstitute_gatk_tools_walkers_bqsr_BaseRecalibrator.php).
+A base quality score recalibration (BQSR) step is performed using  [BaseRecalibrator](https://software.broadinstitute.org/gatk/documentation/tooldocs/3.8-0/org_broadinstitute_gatk_tools_walkers_bqsr_BaseRecalibrator.php).
 This step adjusts base quality scores based on detectable and systematic errors.
 This step also increases the accuracy of downstream variant calling algorithms.
 Note that the original quality scores are kept in the OQ field of co-cleaned BAM files.
 These scores should be used if conversion of BAM files to FASTQ format is desired.

 | I/O | Entity | Format |